 - When a ring appears around "Day," the system is using the daytime settings. - When a ring appears around "Night," the system is using nighttime settings. - When a ring appears around "Away," the system is using Away settings. - If a ring appears around "Away" and the user wants to return back to the schedule, press the Return button.
-The system will resume the daytime or nighttime settings based on the time and the configuration of the day and night schedules. - When the user selects Hold, it will hold the temperature at its setting and ignore all scheduling until another selection is made.
+The system will resume the daytime or nighttime settings based on the time and the configuration of the day and night schedules. - Select Hold to keep the temperature at its setting and ignore all scheduling until another selection is made.